Anatta336/vue-quote-builder/Progress.md

 Next I will be adding support for manipulating the products in a quote.

+I added frontend logic for creating a dropdown menu listing all the existing products.
+I added a filter to only show the products which aren't already in the quote.
+As this depends on data that has to first be fetched, async/await and Promise.all is used to make sure the filtered list is generated only after the data is available.

 ## To Do
+anywhere that's displaying price_pence, use the vue component

+line price isn't actually showing line price - it's showing cost for one item.

 quote:
     assign and remove products
     increase and decrease line item quantity